• Skip to primary navigation

 When Amish teenagers reach the age of sixteen, they are typically allowed to join the youth group.
 (Some Amish groups call them gangs instead of youth groups.)

-And in case you're unfamiliar with the term "youth group," it refers to an organization of young people who come together for social purposes, often under the sponsorship of a church or similar institution.
+In case you're unfamiliar with the term "youth group," it refers to an organization of young people who come together for social purposes, often under the sponsorship of a church or similar institution.

 Amish youth groups are made up of unmarried individuals aged sixteen and above, continuing until they either get married or decide to discontinue their participation.
 Some groups even include older singles in their thirties who remain part of the youth group community.